 GAW Symposium 2021

-This year's quadrennial GAW Symposium will happen online from
+This year's quadrennial GAW Symposium took place online from

 28 June to 2 July 11:00 am – 3:00 pm CEST